dylan-travis/amz-json-documentation/ELECTRIC_LIGHT/ELECTRIC_LIGHT_documentation.md

 ### gpsr_manufacturer_reference

 Provide the email address or URL of the manufacturer to comply with the EU General Product Safety Regulation (GPSR).
-If youíve already submitted this manufacturerís information in the past, make sure you use the same email or URL.
+If you‚Äôve already submitted this manufacturer‚Äôs information in the past, make sure you use the same email or URL.

 **Type:** array